mostafaism1/cracking_the_coding_interview/Insights.md

       - An advantage of this plugin architecture, is independent devlopability of the application by different teams.

 37. Prefer command **query separation (CQS)**

+38. Always seek to generalize your solutions; **Generics** are instrumental for achieving that goal.